DMC-32 / DMC-16 / DMC+

 Inquire at Slidekamera.

-The all-new edelkrone Link Adapter is now available for purchase, connecting edelkrone’s innovative motion control system to Dragonframe software for flawless stop motion animations.
+The edelkrone Link Adapter is now available for purchase, connecting edelkrone’s innovative motion control system to Dragonframe software for flawless stop motion animations.
 The system works with SliderPLUS and Slide Module v3* motion control setup paired with HeadPLUS v2** (required).
 By integrating edelkrone Link Adapter and Dragonframe into this setup, users can set camera motions by hand, create precise and repeatable camera movements, and adjust the focus of the camera using the knob located directly on the edelkrone Link Adapter.

 * or previous generation Slide Module v2